 The Healthy Eating Index (HEI) is a measure of diet quality that can be used to assess compliance with the Dietary Guidelines for Americans.
-The HEI–2010 is the latest iteration; its predecessor is the HEI–2005.
-When HEI-2015 is released, we will provide updates as they become available.
+The HEI-2015 was recently introduced.
+There have been several prior versions, including the HEI–2010 and the HEI-2005; information and code to calculate the 2010 and 2005 scores from ASA24 data can be found below.
+SAS code and other resources related to the HEI-2015 will be posted as they become available.

 There is a Canadian version of the HEI, but the information presented here pertains to the U.S. HEI.
 Data based on ASA24-Canada-2016 can be used to calculate the U.S. HEI, however, Researchers may wish to consider whether this is appropriate for their research.